Notropis cummingsae

 Notropis altipinnis

-Highfin Shiner – Notropis altipinnis
+Highfin Shiner – Hudsonius altipinnis

 Notropis chalybaeus

-Ironcolor Shiner – Notropis chalybaeus
+Ironcolor Shiner – Alburnops chalybaeus

-Highfin Shiner Notropis altipinnis.
+Highfin Shiner Hudsonius altipinnis.
 Boldly outlined scales on strongly arched back and a light, often orangish stripe above a diffuse black lateral stripe that extends slightly into the caudal fin.
 The black lateral stripe does not extend below the lateral line.
 Light zone above lateral stripe: usually continuous to head.
 Little to no pigment along anal fin base.

-Ironcolor Shiner Notropis chalybaeus.
+Ironcolor Shiner Alburnops chalybaeus.
 Well-defined black lateral stripe from spot on caudal fin base to around the snout covering both lips and chin.
 Stripe does not extend into caudal fin.
 Black pigment on roof of mouth.
 Usually 8 anal fin rays.

 Gallery